Gimatic Gripper Fingers and Grippers: End of Arm Tooling Solutions Specialised for the Plastic IndustryAugust 27th, 2019

-Let’s be frank, the ultimate objective of an End-of-Arm tooling designer is to create a gripping mechanism that’s at least as dextrous as a human hand.
+Let’s be frank, the ultimate objective of an End-of-Arm tooling designer is to create a gripping mechanism that’s at least as dexterous as a human hand.
 That’s a lofty goal, one that’s already helping the metal manufacturing industry.
 But not so fast, metal elements are rapidly being replaced by softer plastics.
-Let’s hope there’s an equally nimble range of EOT tools keeping these ductile items safe.
+Let’s hope there’s an equally nimble range of EOAT tools keeping these ductile items safe.

 Eliminating Ham-Fisted Parts Clamping